fralik/Duorem/README.md

 -----

 - Clone the code
 - Open in Android Studio and build.
-I've used Android Studio 2.3.1.
+I've used Android Studio 2.3.x.

 Acknowledgment
 --------------

 - Network discovery part of the app is based on [Network Discovery](https://github.com/rorist/android-network-discovery) app.
 - [JSch](http://www.jcraft.com/jsch/) is used as a library to work with SSH.
+- Japanese translation provided by [naofum](https://github.com/naofum).

 Todo
 ----